senadkurtisi/Univariate-Time-Series-Forecasting/README.md

 <img src="imgs/forecast.png" width="575" height="350">

-The model is succesfull in estimating the position of the peaks, but has difficulty in estimating the exact values of the sequence.
+The model is succesfull in estimating the position of the peaks and increasing trend of the sequence, but has difficulty in estimating the exact values of the sequence.
 With respect to that bellow we can see table with final evaluation metrics.

 | Total MAE. | Test MAE. |